Mandatory Health Insurance

 All international students (F-1 or J-1 visa holders and J-1 dependents) must have adequate health insurance while enrolled at the University of Southern Indiana.
-The University health insurance program offers comprehensive coverage designed for international students, at the affordable cost of $1,764 per year.
-This will provide health insurance coverage from August to August.
-Exchange students or other international students who only enroll for one semester can purchase coverage for that period of time ($735 for fall or spring semester). * Estimated costs of USI’s health insurance program and minimum coverage requirements are subject to change.
+The University health insurance program offers comprehensive coverage designed for international students, at an affordable cost and is renewable each term.
+Exchange students or other international students who only enroll for one semester can purchase coverage for that period of time.
+If you remain in the U.S. during the summer, whether or not you are enrolled in classes, health insurance is required.
+Estimated costs of USI’s health insurance program and minimum coverage requirements are subject to change.

-Exchange programs funded through the US Department of State provide comprehensive health insurance for the duration of your exchange, either through a third party provider or through our University insurance program.
-Participants of the International Student Exchange Program (ISEP) are required to enroll in the ISEP health insurance program in order to finalize your placement at USI.
+Exchange programs funded through the US Department of State provide comprehensive health insurance for the duration of the student exchange, either through a third party provider or through our University insurance program.
+Participants of the International Student Exchange Program (ISEP) are required to enroll in the ISEP health insurance program in order to finalize their placement at USI.

-Participants of a direct exchange program are required to enroll in our health insurance program in order to finalize your enrollment at USI.
+Participants of a direct exchange program are required to enroll in USI health insurance program in order to finalize enrollment at USI.

-The LewerMark website is your portal to the details of your Cigna health insurance plan.
-Through this portal you can access your health insurance card to either print or save on your phone.
 You will need to show your health insurance card at all medical appointments.
 The portal also lets you see what is covered by your plan and also gives options for additional benefits if you want to add coverage at a cost (examples: dental, insurance for dependents, etc.).
-You will need your USI student ID number to be able to log into the system.
-You can find your USI student ID number on your admission letter.
-Make sure you select the appropriate year plan from the drop down menu.

 The USI Student Health Center, located in the lower level of the Health Professions Building, Room 0091, provides many services, including: